 - If you decide to make the product, you will source the raw materials.

-- If you choose to manufacture it, you will need to source the third party maker.
+- If you choose to manufacture it, you will need to source a third party maker.

 - If you select to wholesale it, you will engage with manufacturers or other distributors.

-- If you consider to drop ship it, you will need an agreement with manufacturers or distributors that will drop ship on your behalf.
+- If you consider dropshipping, you will need to find yourself reliable dropshipping suppliers, or manufacturers/distributors that dropship on your behalf.

 Domestic vs. Overseas Sourcing:

 A – Domestic Sourcing: Domestic Sourcing happens when the delivery or manufacturing of products are contracted within the buyer’s local country bounds.

 - Supply chains are shorter, thus the increased probability of faster delivery times and lower costs